 Record-keeping: Students are expected to keep a log of all clinical activities and hours.
-Each student will be required to purchase a program called Time2Track in order to record their clinical hours and the nature of these experiences (cost equals approximately \$90/2 years, although this may change across time).
+Each student will be required to purchase a program called Time2Track in order to record their clinical hours and the nature of these experiences (cost equals approximately \$50/ year, although this may change across time).
 Students will need to provide a paper copy of their documented hours to their practicum instructor(s) at the end of each semester of practicum experience and to the DCT at the end of their internship (will need to be signed by the student and their supervisor).
 The Practicum instructor may ask to see this mid-semester also.
 This documentation of clinical training hours will be valuable, first in applying for internship and also when applying for licensure in the future.
 See Appendix J for resources related to documentation of clinical hours.
 In addition, students are expected to maintain copies of all syllabi as they may need these materials for licensure application(s).

-Program-level student records are stored electronically on a secure server that meets Appalachian State University's highest level of data security (see https://security.appstate.edu/sites/default/files/data\classification\guidance\1.pdf).
+Program-level student records are stored electronically on a secure server that meets Appalachian State University's highest level of data security (see https://security.appstate.edu/sites/default/files/data_classification_guidance_1.pdf).

+The drive is accessible to core program faculty as well as the department administrative

 The drive is accessible to core program faculty as well as the department administrative assistants.
 Students can gain access to their records by request to the DCT or the Department Chairperson.